In a religious freedom/liberty conflict among religious

 - "Be fruitful, and multiply, and replenish the earth, and subdue it."
 (King James version).

 - A large majority of American adults and Protestant faith groups view contraception as a morally and ethically acceptable practice.
-The vast majority of the Catholic laity agrees: 98% of Catholic women have used birth control methods forbidden by the Catholic hierarchy at some time during their life; 70% are now using them.
+The vast majority of the Catholic laity agrees: 98% of Catholic women have used birth control methods forbidden by the Catholic hierarchy at some time during their life; 70% are now using them while most of the remaining 30% are either past childbearing years, infertile, or sexually inactive.
 1 Although many of this majority might recognize God's instruction to Adam and Eve to populate the Earth, they might recognize that there are limits to how many people the Earth can handle without overpopulation and the creation of an ecological disaster.
 Some women and their spouses prefer to remain childless so that they can pursue careers.
 Others prefer to have one or two children only.
 Birth control is used by most couples in order to limit the number and obtain the optimum spacing of pregnancies.